madkom/event-sourcing-php/Banking/README.md

 `SharedKernel` - For example purposes created within project.
 In production ready project, should be placed as stand-alone library.
 Which shared between production projects some classes like events, building blocks etc.

+### Write Model (Rest API)

+`transferout` [POST] - Transfers out passed amount of money from one account to account

+    @param "from_account" - From which account money should be taken
+    @param "to_account" - To which account money should be send
+    @param "money_amount" -

+    @return void